strategy-coach/workspaces-host/README.md

 ## Packages

-Run `coach-doctor.ts` to get list of useful packages and versions included.
+Run `coach-doctor` to get list of useful packages and versions included.
 Some
 highlights:

 - We use [fish shell](https://fishshell.com/) for our CLI.